 As your wedding approaches, you start to see expenses adding up – and they add up quickly!
 I knew most of our budget was going toward the caterers and the venue, so we tried to trim off some of the other vendors.
 I truly didn’t think we needed a Videographer since we hired a Photographer.
 I thought the photos would be sufficient.
 Every time I see a wedding highlight video, I get a twinge of regret!
 One of our friends did manage to film the ceremony on her digital camera but it makes me so seasick to watch it.
 I wish we had a cute wedding video to watch on our anniversary.

-I would have invited less people.
+I would have invited fewer people.

 The guest list is always a huge stressor leading up to your wedding.
 My husband and I both have HUGE families.
 Many, many, many cousins on both sides.
 Not only did we feel obligated to invite them, but we also felt pressure to invite everyone from our Congregation and anyone who had known us our whole lives.
 That included our parent’s friends!
 Our guest list totaled well over 300 people, and while only about 250 RSVPed, it was still a ton of people.
 We weren’t able to greet and speak to everyone there, and that made me sad.
 I wish I didn’t feel the pressure to invite people we weren’t truly close to.
 If we did it all over again our guest list would be very different.